jpfulton/blog/content/blog/2023-07-15-github-reusable-workflows/index.md

 [GitHub Actions](https://github.com/features/actions)
 workflows are implemented in
 [YAML](https://yaml.org)
-which is format absent of functions making it hard to utilize the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) when creating complex workflow configurations.
-Even in small enterpise examples, it is easy for a workflow definition to get out of hand with repeating similar blocks of code, a lack of modularity and lengthy workflow definition files.
+which is a format absent of functions making it hard to utilize the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) when creating complex workflow configurations.
+Even in small enterprise examples, it is easy for a workflow definition to get out of hand with repeating similar blocks of code, a lack of modularity and lengthy workflow definition files.
 While YAML itself does not